 For the last program in The Poetry Center's In Common Writers Series for 2020, we are delighted to host renowned poet and art critic John Yau, appearing from New York City for two dates.
-He's joined Thursday October 15 by poet, translator, and SF State faculty member Andrew Joron, each of them reading their poetry and talking with one another and in response to questions from the audience.
-Then, on Saturday evening October 17, Yau is reading and in conversation, focusing on his work as art critic and curator, with poet/performer and editor of Open Space at SFMOMA, Claudia La Rocco, with emcee Brandon Brown.
-Thursday night's emcee is Carlos Quinteros III.
+He's joined Thursday October 15 by poet, translator, and SF State faculty member Andrew Joron, each of them reading their poetry and talking with one another and in response to questions from the audience, with emcee Carlos Quinteros III.
+Then, on Saturday evening October 17, Yau reads and is in conversation with poet/performer and editor of Open Space, Claudia La Rocco, with emcee Brandon Brown.

 The In Common Writers Series is supported by the Walter & Elise Haas Fund.